maticzav/label-sync/README.md

 #### I have a problem but don't know who to ask.

-Please open up an issue describing your problem, or send us an email to `support@label-sync.com`.
+Please open up an issue describing your problem, or send us an email to <a href="mailto:support@label-sync.com">support@label-sync.com</a>.

+#### I have an idea/problem that LabelSync could solve.

+Please reach out to <a href="mailto:matic@label-sync.com">matic@label-sync.com</a>.
+I'd be more than happy to chat about LabelSync with you!

 ## License

-MIT @ Matic Zavadlal
+BSD 3-Clause, see the [LICENSE](./LICENSE) file.